 Vacation is all about letting loose and having fun, leaving all your cares behind.
 For many people, it also means leaving your healthy diet behind.
 It can be hard to pass up sugary cocktails with cute umbrellas, smores over the campfire, or deep-fried anything.
 Once you leave the ease and routine of preparing healthy meals at home for hotels, campgrounds, or condos, it’s more convenient to eat out and frankly more fun to play tourist and leave diet restrictions behind.

 There’s nothing wrong with a little indulgence now and then, and there’s no better time than vacation.
 Unfortunately, throwing all nutrition-savvy caution to the wind and eating what everyone else is eating gives you the same results as everyone else – bloating, weight gain, and even uninvited guests like parasites with their unpleasant symptoms.
-The good news is with a little careful planning, you can keep your bikini body, enjoy the local cuisine, and not feel like you need a vacation after your vacation.
+Discover how to eat healthy on vacation with these 10 diet tips below.

 Have you ever heard “If you fail to plan, you plan to fail?”
 This is true as true on vacation as it is at home.
 Menu planning apps make it so easy to plan your meals and snacks before you even leave, and keep track on your phone or computer while you’re gone.
 You can plan to include local cuisine and your favorite indulgences, and the best thing about it is you don’t have to feel guilty when treats are in your plan and accounted for!